Global Criminal Justice in the Hague

 Trip description

 The Hague is known as the home of international law.
 With this in mind, it is the perfect location to learn about and observe international criminal justice.
-Visits will include trips to the International Criminal Court, The Organisation for the Prohibition of Chemical Weapons and Europol.
-Optional cultural trips include The Peace Palace (home to the U.N.’s International Court of Justice) The Escher Museum (an artist known for his optical illusions) and The Prison Gate Museum (an ancient prison home to torture, trail and punishment).
+Planned visits will include trips to the International Criminal Court, The Organisation for the Prohibition of Chemical Weapons and the International Commission for Missing Persons.
+Optional cultural trips include the Peace Palace (home to the U.N.’s International Court of Justice), the Mauritshuis Museum (home to the best of Dutch painting from the age of Rembrandt and Vermeer) and the Prison Gate Museum (an ancient prison home to torture, trail and punishment).

 Sitting on the west coast of the Netherlands, on the North Sea, The Hague is home to thriving bars and restaurants, many located around three main squares.
 Take time to explore the city’s architecture, culture and nightlife in your free time as part of this trip for Forensic Science students.

-Building on the Essentials of Forensic Investigation module and supporting Issues in Criminal justice and then Forensic Case Studies and the Presentation of Evidence, this trip is all about how to approach evidence and then ultimately present it in court.
+Building on the Essentials of Forensic Investigation module and supporting Issues in Criminal justice and then DNA Profiling and Presentation of Evidence in final year, this trip is all about how to approach evidence and then ultimately present it in court.
 Whether that be framing casework in the UK or learning about how crime is approached internationally, this trip has lots to inspire forensic scientists of the future.

 Learning objectives